-The Spay and Neuter Clinic of Alamance County is committed to reducing the number of unwanted animals that come to the animal shelter each year.
-The clinic provides low-cost spay and neuter surgery for dogs and cats.
+The Spay and Neuter Clinic of Alamance County is located at 1919 S. Church Street, Burlington, NC (336) 570-6767 and provides low-cost spay and neuter services for dogs and cats.

-To schedule an appointment or for more information about hours of operation and pricing visit www.spayneuteralamance.com or call 336-570-6767
+To schedule an appointment or for more information about services, hours of operation and pricing visit call 336-570-6767

-Cats First Spay Clinic is located in Gibsonville and provides spay/neuter services only for feral cats
+Cats First Spay Clinic is located at 216 A Main Street, Gibsonville, NC (336) 609-1944 and provides low-cost spay/neuter services for feral stray and community cats

 A list of other area spay/neuter resources can be found courtesy of Sparkle Cat Rescue at http://www.sparklecatrescue.org/spay-neuter-resources.html

 Why Spay or Neuter?
 Each year, thousands of animals come to the Burlington Animal Shelter as strays, abandoned, bite or cruelty cases, and owner surrenders.
 Unfortunately, there are not enough homes for all of these homeless animals.
 Much of this problem lies in pet ownership.
 Many unaltered pets are allowed to breed repeatedly, as well as roam free, leading to hundreds of unwanted litters of puppies and kittens.
 The most effective means of preventing unwanted litters and pet overpopulation is to spay and neuter your pet.